• Skip to primary navigation

 Users have reported fixing the problem by unlocking and locking Keychain Access.

-Open the Finder on your Mac > Go to Applications > Utilities and double-click on Keychain Access.
+2. From the Finder screen, go to Applications > Utilities and double-click on Keychain Access.

 Open Kechain Access on Mac